 - 1. You either need access to an instance of H2O or set one up yourself.
 Then build your data science model in it. - 2.
-Install the H2O plug-in in your instance of Yellowfin.
-(You can download this from the Marketplace.)
-Learn about installing plug-ins here. - 3.
+Install the H2O plug-in in your instance of Yellowfin. - 3.
 Use Yellowfin's data transformation module to create a transformation flow.
 This involves importing data into the module, and if required applying other transformations to it. - 4.
 Use the H2O transformation step in your flow and configure it.
 Refer to the information below on configuring this step. - 5.
 Execute the step to view the output generated by the model using your data.